Dyslexia Creates 2019 in collaboration with the V&A

 Highlights will include…

-- New theory on why dyslexia evolved, completely reimagining the role of dyslexia in organisations by Helen Taylor, Cambridge University
+- New theory on why dyslexia evolved, completely reimagining the role of dyslexia in organisations by Dr Helen Taylor, Affiliated Scholar, University of Cambridge

-- The creative power of dyslexia and how do dyslexics think differently by actress Lauren McCrostie and choreographers and documentary makers Elizabeth Pick and Charlotte Edmonds
+- The creative power of dyslexia and how do dyslexics think differently by actress Lauren McCrostie, and by filmmakers and choreographers Elizabeth Arifien and Charlotte Edmonds

 - Why organisations that are embracing dyslexic creative thinking are seeing a competitive advantage by Kainne Clements, Executive Chairman, Academy of Contemporary Music and Metropolis Studios and Aidan Ridyard, Partner, Burrell Foley Fischer Architects.